The Big 3 Diagrams: System Landscape, Data Model, Role Hierarchy

 Role hierarchy diagram tips

 Annotate each level with user counts and sharing implications.
-Show where external/portal users sit — they are always in a separate branch below internal users.
+Show where external/portal users sit (always a separate branch below internal users).
 Mark OWD settings and any territory management overlays directly on the diagram.